 Many behaviors the credit score and insurance score look for are similar: don't reach your credit limit too often, make payments on time, work to have long-standing accounts that build up your credit history, etc. However, due to the different way these behaviors are analyzed and the specifics taken into account, it is entirely possible to have a great credit score and a poor insurance score and vice versa.

 Don't know your insurance score?
-Get a quote with Say and receive yours for free.
+Use our insurance score quote tool or get an auto insurance quote with Say and receive yours for free.

 Posted August 18, 2017 in insurance know-how.